dustlang/crates.io/docs/CONTRIBUTING.md

 them as the values of the `GH_CLIENT_ID` and `GH_CLIENT_SECRET` in your `.env`.

-Then restart your backend, and you should be able to log in to your local crates.io with your GitHub account.
+Then restart your backend, and you should be able to log in to your local starships.in with your GitHub account.

 Go to http://localhost:4200/me to get your API token and run the `cargo login` command as directed.